outside-docs/career-ladder/staff_engineer.md

 ## Scope

-I increasingly influence the roadmaps of other teams to achieve business impacting goals.
-I exercise judgement that favors the priorities of the wider engineering org rather than favoring locally optimal outcomes.
+A Staff Engineer influences the roadmaps of other teams to achieve business impacting goals.
+They exercise judgement that favors the priorities of the wider engineering org rather than favoring locally optimal outcomes

 ## Collaboration and Communication

-- I listen and guide debates to help reach a commitment, and follow it up by documenting and reinforcing team decisions.
+- Listens and guides debates to help reach a commitment, and follows it up by documenting and reinforcing team decisions
-- I create opportunities that share knowledge to upskill team members across the entire department.
+- Creates opportunities that share knowledge to upskill team members across the entire department
-- I multiply the effectiveness of others by facilitating cross-team, multi-disciplinary work.
+- Multiplies the effectiveness of others by facilitating cross-team, multi-disciplinary work

 ## Planning, Prioritization and Architecture

-- I scope and stage work into well-defined milestones that avoid monolithic deliverables.
+- Scopes and stages work into well-defined milestones that avoid monolithic deliverables
-- I look ahead 6-12 months, identify the areas of greatest need and create plans to improve them.
+- Looks ahead 6-12 months, identifies the areas of greatest need and creates plans to improve them

 ## Technical Contributions

-- I lead solution discovery and execution across multiple project domains in coordination with business stakeholders.
+- Leads solution discovery and execution across multiple project domains in coordination with business stakeholders
-- I research, propose and implement new technology, tools and/or processes that improve productivity, code quality, and/or business opportunities.
+- Researches, proposes and implements new technology, tools and/or processes that improve productivity, code quality, and/or business opportunities.
-- I create sweeping improvements in stability, performance, and scalability across major business-critical systems.
+- Creates sweeping improvements in stability, performance, and scalability across major business-critical systems
-- I design and lead major architectural changes.
+- Designs and leads major architectural changes
-- I identify and proactively address tech debt before it requires significant investment to resolve.
+- Identifies and proactively addresses tech debt before it requires significant investment to resolve

 ## Debugging & Monitoring